-First order of business: I’ll be raffling this off at my album release show in Los Angeles (to be announced shortly) and everyone present will be entered.
+First order of business: I’ll be raffling this off at my album release show in Los Angeles (Saturday, 30 Sept 2017, 7pm at the Hotel Cafe).

 This was my first soprano-sized uke, a nice change of pace from making tenors, which are a bit bigger.
 Hence, the sound is a bit more treble with a more responsive high frequency.

 The body is constructed from a gourd, stained red using leather dye, which, it turns out, works pretty nicely on wood and gourds, too.

 The soundboard and neck is of mahogany, while the fingerboard is of lacewood, sometimes called snake wood or leopard wood–lacewood was what my mother and I build out first guitars out of.
 Turns out she was allergic to it and broke out in hives when sanding it, so I ended up doing all the sanding for her.